Nicholas-the-Null/py-manager/README.md

 # py-manager
-a simple task manager / linux shell written in python for windows 10
+a simple task manager/shell written in python for windows 10